Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/⚜️ Database System Design/📌 DBMS Design/Physical Database Design/Transaction Management/Transaction Management.md

 ![](../../../../../../../Assets/Pics/Screenshot%202023-05-21%20at%207.17.05%20PM.png)
 <small>DBMS transaction subsystem.</small>

+One way to improve database performance is to ask it to do less work by moving some of its functions to specialized software. ﻿﻿Transaction management is one component that is often partitioned from the core database system.

+Transaction managers are especially important when the transactions involve more than one physical database.
+None of the participating databases can be responsible for the integrity of their peer databases, but an external transaction manager can keep all of them in synch.

 - The **transaction manager** coordinates transactions on behalf of application programs.

 - Transaction manager communicates with the **scheduler**, the module responsible for implementing a particular strategy for concurrency control.
 The scheduler is sometimes referred to as the **lock manager** if the concurrency control protocol is **locking-based**.
 The objective of the scheduler is to maximize concurrency without allowing concurrently executing transactions to interfere with one another, and so compromise the integrity or consistency of the database.